amaryaser20033-cyber/Customer-Churn-Analysis/README.md

 ---

-## Limitations

-* Revenue and monthly billing information were not included in the analysis.
-* The dataset represents a single period in time, making trend analysis impossible.
-* Customer behavior over multiple years was not available.
-* The analysis focuses on descriptive insights and does not include predictive modeling.
-* Additional customer engagement and support interaction data could provide deeper insights.

----

 ## Conclusion

 This project provided valuable insights into customer churn by exploring customer demographics, service usage, satisfaction levels, contracts, promotional offers, and geographic information.
 The analysis identified several factors that are closely associated with customer retention and customer loss.

-Using SQL for data exploration and Power BI for visualization, this project demonstrates an end-to-end analytics workflow, from raw data to actionable business insights.
-It highlights practical skills in data cleaning, analysis, dashboard development, KPI reporting, and data storytelling.